Image copyright is not anyone’s idea of fun dinner table conversation. But for social marketers, it’s a need-to-know.

 What is image copyright?

-The short version?
-If you created an original artistic or written work, you own it—even if you never registered it with a copyright office or other official body—and that ownership gives you exclusive rights to display and reproduce what you created.
+In short: If you created an original image, you own it.
+That ownership gives you exclusive rights to display and reproduce what you create.

 What is Creative Commons?

 Creative Commons is a nonprofit organization that developed a set of licenses to help standardize copyright permission and attribution.
 You may have seen Creative Commons (or CC) licenses on sites like Flickr, YouTube, or Wikipedia.

 Here’s a great example of CC license attribution in action on YouTube.
 The video, created by Sean Riley, not only explains the history of Creative Commons but properly sources all the CC-licensed images, sounds, and so on, in the video description.